 Welcome to Mr. Galley's Classroom!

-Start of the second marking period: November 5
+Start of the third marking period: November 5

-Late or missing projects for the second marking period due date: January 11
+Late or missing projects for the third marking period due date: March 29

-End of the second marking period: January 18NAHS meeting: January 23
+End of the third marking period: April 5

 Would you like to receive text or email notifications for upcoming assignments, classroom reminders or important project updates?
 If you would, it is a click away!
 Click on the link below to sign up for Remind.com notifications from Mr. Galley.
 Make sure you sign up for your correct class as it is listed on your schedule.

 Philip Burke inspires Academy of Visual Arts students at West Senior